cernanalysispreservation/cap-client/docs/index.rst

 Delete analysis
 ----------

-You can delete an existing analysis by specifing
+You can delete an existing analysis by specifying

 	--pid  the PID as a parameter.